iselvakumarg/ds_basics/Tensorflow/Core Algorithms/README.md

 [Classification](https://github.com/GSelvakumar/ml/blob/main/Tensorflow/Core%20Algorithms/Core_Algorithm_Classification.ipynb) is used to separate data points in classes of different labels.
 There are many models for classification here, DNNClassifier (Deep neural network) is used.

 [Clustering](https://github.com/GSelvakumar/ml/blob/main/Tensorflow/Core%20Algorithms/Core_Algorithm_Clustering.ipynb) is used to cluster data.
 This technique involves the grouping of data points.

+[Hidden Markov Models](https://github.com/GSelvakumar/ml/blob/main/Tensorflow/Core%20Algorithms/Core_Algorithm_Hidden_Markov_Model.ipynb) is used to predict the future using the past data.
+One of the most common example is Weather prediction